HanadaLee/ngx_http_extra_variables_module/README.md

 ### \$ignore_x_accel_expires
 "1" if the value of the proxy_ignore_header directive contains X-Accel-Expires, or "0" otherwise.

-### \$upstream_url
-full upstream request url.

-### \$upstream_start_ts
-keeps timestamp of upstream starts; the time is kept in seconds with millisecond resolution.
-Times of several responses are separated by commas and colons like addresses in the $upstream_addr variable.

-### \$upstream_ssl_start_ts
-keeps timestamp of upstream ssl handshake starts; the time is kept in seconds with millisecond resolution.
-Times of several responses are separated by commas and colons like addresses in the $upstream_addr variable.

-### \$upstream_ssl_time
-keeps time spent on upstream ssl handshake; the time is kept in seconds with millisecond resolution.
-Note that this timing starts only after receiving the upstream request header.
-Times of several responses are separated by commas and colons like addresses in the $upstream_addr variable.

-### \$upstream_send_start_ts
-keeps timestamp of upstream request send starts; the time is kept in seconds with millisecond resolution.
-Times of several responses are separated by commas and colons like addresses in the $upstream_addr variable.

-### \$upstream_send_end_ts
-keeps timestamp of upstream request send ends; the time is kept in seconds with millisecond resolution.
-Times of several responses are separated by commas and colons like addresses in the $upstream_addr variable.

-### \$upstream_send_time
-keeps time spent on sending request to the upstream server; the time is kept in seconds with millisecond resolution.
-Times of several responses are separated by commas and colons like addresses in the $upstream_addr variable.

-### \$upstream_header_ts
-keeps timestamp of upstream response header sent; the time is kept in seconds with millisecond resolution.
-Times of several responses are separated by commas and colons like addresses in the $upstream_addr variable.

-### \$upstream_end_ts
-keeps timestamp of upstream response sent or abnormal interruption; the time is kept in seconds with millisecond resolution.
-Times of several responses are separated by commas and colons like addresses in the $upstream_addr variable.

-### \$upstream_read_time
-keeps time spent on reading response from the upstream server; the time is kept in seconds with millisecond resolution.
-Note that this timing starts only after receiving the upstream request header.
-Times of several responses are separated by commas and colons like addresses in the $upstream_addr variable.

 ### \$cache_file
 the cache file path for a cached.

 ## Off topic